-NFPA 211 suggests that once a year you should undergo some level of a chimney inspection.
+NFPA 211 suggests that once a year you should undergo some level of chimney inspection.
 That brick and mortar or metal smoke vent of sorts is a crucial part of your home, particularly in matters relating to fireplaces and heating system vents.
 It is important to be sure that your chimney can contain items of combustion (exhaust) and safely vent them from the heating appliance to the top of your chimney.

 Lastly, having your chimney inspected on a regular basis can help you save money.
-Our highly trained chimney repair experts can identify current problems with your chimney.
-Correcting a small problem now can save you thousands of dollars later on You want that smoke and harmful chemicals out of your home and not stuck inside it, especially if there are people who are suffering from asthma, tuberculosis, lung cancer, or allergies, living in your house.
-You should have your chimney thoroughly inspected because it’s worth the money and the health of you and your family.
+Our highly trained chimney repair experts can identify current problems with this structure.
+Correcting a small problem now can save you thousands of dollars later.
+You want smoke and harmful chemicals out of your home and not stuck inside it, especially if you have people who are suffering from asthma, tuberculosis, lung cancer, or allergies living in your house.
+You should have your chimney thoroughly inspected.
+It’s worth the money and the health of you and your family.

-People schedule fireplace inspection and chimney inspections regularly because it’s dangerous to leave your chimney uninspected.
-Even if you’re regularly cleaning it, you may still need an inspection to see if you’ve missed any spots as well as assess if your chimney requires a more thorough sweeping or vacuuming.
+People schedule fireplace and chimney inspections regularly because it’s dangerous to neglect these services.
+Even if you’re regularly cleaning these areas, you may still need an inspection to see if you’ve missed any spots, as well as an assessment as to if they require a more thorough sweeping or vacuuming.